 Another option is to use Securly’s Chromebook DNS filtering.
-For Chrome OS the Securly Extension for Chromebooks if the preferred method.
+For Chrome OS the Securly Extension for Chromebooks is the preferred method.
 The default setting is for Securly DNS to not Filter Chromebooks.
 This is done to avoid double filtering and logging.
 To use this option, Chrome devices would need to be in the Managed Guest Session mode.
 Devices in this mode will receive the Securly certificate if you have configured it for your school’s domain in G Suite.
-Please contact firstname.lastname@example.org to learn more or enable this feature.
+Please contact email@example.com to learn more or enable this feature.

 To learn how to setup Managed Guest Sessions in G Suite click here.